galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 - `bash /u01/app/wls/install/oracle/middleware/oracle_home/oracle_common/bin/rcu`
 - Step2: Create Repository -> System Load and Product Load
 - Step3: Input the connection information of Oracle database.
-- Step4: please note down the prefix, whith will be used in the following configuration.
+- Step4: please note down the prefix, whith will be used in the following configuration, this document uses `DEV0402`.
   - STB
   - OPSS
   - IAU